PunchThrough/bean-docs/src/projects/terminator.md

 {{{img_rel this 'terminator-top.jpg' 'terminator shield' '100%'}}}

-Attach the NeoPixel strip to the following terminals:
+Attach the NeoPixel strip to the following terminals using a flat-head screwdriver:

 * D6 – White wire (Din)
 * 5V – Red wire (5V)